congma/pysrun/README.en.markdown

  * `port`: Port number of the service.
 Default: 3333.
 2. `[Client]`: Client-side information needed by the service.
  * `interface`: Network interface for which the MAC address will be collected as part of the required authenticating information.
+For login and logout operations, if the interface is usable, will `bind()` to that interface's IP address when communicating with the server.
 Default: eth0.
  Tip: use a command like `ifconfig` to get the name of the interface.
 3. `[Account]`: User account information.
  * `username`: Account number as given by your campus ID.
 No default value.
  * `password`: Your password.
 No default value.